apache/mynewt-site/docs/os/tutorials/arduino_zero.md

 <br>

-**NOTE:** The 0.0.0 specified after the target name to `newt run` is the version of the image to load.
+**NOTE:** The 0.0.0 is the version number to assign to the images.
 If you are not providing remote upgrade, and are just developing locally, you can provide 0.0.0 for every image version.

 If you want the image to run without the debugger connected, simply quit the debugger and restart the board.
 The image you programmed will come up and run on